-Through original research, students learn new experimental, computational, and theoretical skills that can help both in their class work and in their future careers.
-Research also provides an opportunity for students to experience, while still undergraduates, the challenges, expectations, and excitement that would occur if they chose a career path that included graduate school followed by academic or industrial research.
+Through original research, you’ll learn new experimental, computational, and theoretical skills that benefit both your classwork and your future career.
+Research also provides an opportunity to experience the challenges and excitement of a potential career path that includes graduate school followed by academic or industrial research.

 Research for Course Credit

-There are 3 different research courses that can be taken for credit.
-If you are interested in doing research, please read over each option and consider which class fits you best.
+CBE offers four research courses that can be taken for credit.
+Please read over each option and consider which class fits your situation best.

 CBE 48901: Undergraduate Research

-This is the course that students should sign up for as their first experience in research.
-This is a one credit course, and involves a minimum commitment of 4-5 hours/wk.
-This course is S/U, may be taken more than once, but does not satisfy the technical elective degree requirement.
+Students in their third year and beyond should sign up for this course as their first experience in research.
+This one-credit course involves a minimum commitment of 4-5 hours per week.
+This course is S/U, may be taken more than once, but does not satisfy chemical engineering degree requirements.

 CBE 48902: Advanced Undergraduate Research

-This is a three credit course on which students should expect to spend 12-15 hours per week.
-Successful completion of CBE 48901 or a summer (or academic year) research internship in the Department is a prerequisite for enrolling in CBE 48902.
-It can be counted as a technical elective and students must produce a written report of their results at the end of the semester.
-This course is graded, and may be repeated.
+This is a three-credit course in which students should expect to spend 12-15 hours per week.
+Successful completion of CBE 48901 or another substantial research experience is a prerequisite for enrolling in this course, which can be counted as a technical elective.

 CBE 48903: Undergraduate Thesis